gpzhu/enmRoute/README.md

 #### Prioritizing patches by removing tiny pieces (<5km2) ####
 pp<-rankCI(rc, p=5)

-### This is the patches that were reserved after 1th round optimization.
+### These are patches that were reserved after 1th round optimization.
 dim(pp)
 #> [1] 31  5